rolandyuwy/tp/docs/DeveloperGuide.md

 **MSS:**

-**1.** User requests to list food items according to the description, priority, expiration date and/or tag.
+**1.** User requests to list food items according to the description, priority, expiry date and/or tag.

 **2.** SimplyKitchen displays all food items matching the search query.